 Even more significant:

-Among the young, social media may be in rising rates of depression and suicide.
-It seems to induce feelings of , and .
-It appears to self-esteem, sleep, with schoolwork and (of all the ironies) antisocial behavior.
-Some two-thirds of kids they wouldn’t mind if social media didn’t exist.
+Among the young, social media may be playing a role in rising rates of depression and suicide.
+It seems to induce feelings of envy, anxiety and inadequacy.
+It appears to reduce self-esteem, inhibit sleep, interfere with schoolwork and (of all the ironies) encourage antisocial behavior.
+Some two-thirds of kids now say they wouldn’t mind if social media didn’t exist.
 And who can blame them?

 The problem is that it’s hard to quit.